Evy070/TheWordWizard/README.md

      - Save the visualizations as `.png` images using `plt.savefig()`.

 4. **PDF Generation Component**:
-   - **Objective**: Generate a PDF report summarizing the analysis and including the charts.
+   - **Objective**: Generate a PDF report with the text file input, a summary of the analysis and including the charts.
    - **Implementation**:
      - Use `fpdf` to create the PDF.
      - Add text-based summaries (word counts, character counts, etc.).